rhel-labs/learn-katacoda/ansible-idm/step4.md

 > __NOTE__:  For the normal administrative activity an administrative account admin has been created called *admin*.
 The admin password is **ADMPassword1**.
 For this lab, the password was specified in the */root/hosts* file as a IdM server variable.

-On the *host02* terminal window of the lab, authenticate using the clien as *admin* to the IdM server -
+On the *host02* terminal window of the lab, authenticate using the client as *admin* to the IdM server -

 `kinit admin`{{execute T3}}